A dental practice, like any business, must have procedures in place that will enable it to be protected from a legal standpoint should the need arise.

 1.Proper documentation is more important than ever in today’s mobile society.People today are traveling more than ever.
 Because of this fact, there is a good chance that a dental practice may receive one-time patients.
 Despite their short time as a patient, however, it is still vital for the patient to sign dental informed consent forms for treatment.
 Having these signatures on file will ensure that the practice is protected in the off chance that a patient returns with a complaint.

 2.Use technology to manage documentation.
-Utilizing digital technology gives a practice multiple options in relation to how documents are stored.
-By keeping new patient dental forms in an electronic format, the doctors and staff are able to quickly access any legal forms with a touch of a button.
+Utilizing digital technology gives practice multiple options in relation to how documents are stored.
+By keeping online patient intake form in an electronic format, the doctors and staff are able to quickly access any legal forms with a touch of a button.

 3.Eliminate the risk